 I have two framed prints of the Wannon Falls by Louis Buveot, painted in 1872.
 One hangs on a wall as a constant reminder of Hamilton, the Wannon River and the waterfalls.
 The original work hangs in the Ballarat Fine Art Gallery.
 To see the original click on the link – Wannon Falls

-The topic of the Wannon River gives me an opportunity to share my all time favourite family photos.
+The topic of the Wannon River gives me an opportunity to share my all-time favourite family photos.
 As a little girl when I first saw Nana’s old photo album, these photos captured my imagination.
 When Nana came to live with us she kept her photo albums in her wardrobe.
 I would take them down, sit on her bed and go straight to the photo below.
-It was near the beginning of the album which had black, much turned pages.
+It was near the beginning of the album which had black, much-turned pages.

 From right: Nana, (Linda Hadden), my great-grandmother (Sarah Elizabeth Harman) and my great auntie Alma’s (Nana’s sister) mother-in-law Mrs Issac William Short (Catherine Gissane Tilley).
 They are standing on the original lower viewing deck.
-The photos from a day at the Wannon where originally very small.
+The photos from a day at the Wannon were originally very small.
 It wasn’t until I enlarged them on a computer, that I noticed Nana’s coat hanging on the railing.

-I think the reason I like this photo is because Nana looked exactly liked she did when I knew her, but with long braids and I still can’t believe she was only about fifteen.
+I think the reason I like this photo because Nana looked exactly like she did when I knew her, but with long braids and I still can’t believe she was only about fifteen.
 Even the small research assistant thought Nana was the lady in the middle when he first saw it.
 He only knew her as an older person and does not think of her as having been a child too.